 23. 6 Souls (2010)

 Also released under the name ‘Shelter’ in many countries, ‘6 Souls’ is the narrative of Davis a.k.a.
 Adam a.k.a.
 Wesley, who is initially portrayed as a patient with a multiple personality disorder.
-Dr Cara Harding is a renowned psychiatrist who doesn’t believe in the notion of a multiple personality disorder and opines that counselling and help can get a person rid of all of their problems.
+Dr. Cara Harding is a renowned psychiatrist who doesn’t believe in the notion of a multiple personality disorder and opines that counseling and help can get a person rid of all of their problems.
 When she meets with Davis/Adam/Wesley, a strange turn of events start taking place and spoiler alert – it is later revealed to the viewers that Davis/Adam/Wesley is actually a cursed priest who takes over the souls of those who are non-believers.
 Soon, Cara finds herself and her family members crumbling under his powers.
 ‘6 Souls’ has the elements of both a horror and a thriller and Julianne Moore’s performance takes you for a ride.
 However, the movie could’ve done a lot better with its storyline and coherence.

 Read More: Best Suicide Movies on Netflix